There’s no doubt about it, this kid is a climber.

 Perhaps he was a prisoner in a former life and being behind bars gives him flashbacks?
 I suspect I will never know.

-The only reason we moved the big one from her cot into her awesome Big Girl Bed was due to the arrival of the small one.
+The only reason we moved the big one from her cot into her awesome Kids Funtime Beds bunkbed was due to the arrival of the small one.

 It was almost exactly a year to the day (thanks for the memories, Facebook) before the small one decided to make good his escape from the cot one final time and was found hanging over the edge of the cot by his chin turning an interesting shade of puce.
 Something had to change and short of putting a lid on the cot, hence fashioning a baby cage (which may have been briefly considered) there weren’t a lot of options left.

-It was time to move to the Big Boy Bed.
+At 12 months old, it was time to move him from his cot to the Big Boy Bed.

 We were doing this.
 It was happening.